For a long time, the real shopping in Sevier County was done in Pigeon Forge and Gatlinburg.

 That’s the Old Mill Square in the heart of Pigeon Forge, which features a trio of restaurants, a historic gristmill and a variety of shops.

-The General Store features a variety of soups, syrups, jams and more.
+The Old Mill General Store features a variety of soups, syrups, jams and more.

-Previously known as Walden’s Landing, the Lumberjack Square is more than OK.
+Previously known as Walden’s Landing, Lumberjack Square is more than just okay.

 In addition to housing Paula Deen’s Lumberjack Feud, the square is also home to good restaurants.

-Shops in the square range from hippie sandals to biker gear at Birkenstock Place to Rocky Top Harley Davidson.
+Shops in the square range from hippie sandals to biker gear at Birkenstock Place to Rocky Top Harley Davidson, located nearby.

 With a stop at Lumberjack Square, you can get a lot of your holiday shopping done.